emcuttsy/monoglot-anxiety/content/english/blog/is-it-worth-hiring-a-language-tutor-as-a-beginner.md

 * Simplifies their speech to provide you with comprehensible input
 * Helps you find media in the language that you're interested in
 * Excites you about learning the language
-* "Feels" correct — a good fit sometimes is a gut feeling
+* "Feels" correct — a good fit is sometimes a gut feeling

 ### Consider hiring a certified teacher

 There are certainly amazing community tutors out there who do great work with beginners.
-But if you want a safe bet that someone has experience working with beginners and can offer more than casual conversation, a certified teacher is a safe bet.
+But if you want a safe bet that someone has experience working with beginners and can offer more than casual conversation, consider working with a certified teacher at the beginning.
 My current Italian tutor on iTalki is a certified teacher and she's fantastic.

 If certified teachers are too expensive for you long-term, booking lessons for your first month or two and then switching to a community tutor for conversation lessons could be a good compromise.